+Wires are so last century.
 Wireless mice have become the standard for computer interaction.
-They just make sense: if you’re going to have an input device that constantly moves around by its very design, why would you want anything getting in the way?
-At this point there are literally thousands of choices vying for your wireless dollar, from under $20 to well over $100.
+They just make sense: If you’re going to have an input device that constantly moves around by its very design, why would you want anything getting in the way?

 But it’s what’s on the inside that counts.
 In addition to a new permanent rechargeable battery, the MX Master is one of the only mice on the market that works wirelessly over RF (with Logitech’s proprietary “Unifying” dongles, one of which is included) and Bluetooth, allowing dongle-free connection to most new laptops and tablets.
 A handy illuminated button on the bottom of the mouse allows you to switch between three devices, connected via dongle or Bluetooth, without any extra pairing.

 The mouse only has two downsides.
 First, its $100 price tag, and second, its small and pointy forward and back buttons.
 If those are points of contention for you, the MX Performance (with more finger-friendly browser buttons) is still widely available, and often discounted now that its successor is on the market.
 Also, if you want a mobile version of this mouse, check out the superb MX Anywhere 2.

 Best mobile mouse — Logitech MX Anywhere 2 ($51)